Serwios/EndlessFortress/README.md

 # EndlessFortress
 My first game in Unity in genre of endless runner.

-# THIS REPO CONTAIN ADS IN PORJECT SCRIPTS BUT ORIGINAL DOESN`T
+# This repo contain ADS in project scripts but original doesn't.